 In summary, earning the right reward points can be very…rewarding!
 And Chase Ultimate Rewards points are at the top of the game.
 Additionally, there are many ways that you can earn them.
 You can go through their travel credit cards to make it easy.

-Plus, there are numerous ways you can redeem your Chase Ultimate Rewards points including for travel, merchandise, events, or cash.
+Plus, there are numerous ways you can redeem your Chase Ultimate Rewards points, including for travel, merchandise, events, or cash.
 You really can’t go wrong with Ultimate Rewards.
-Hopefully, this Chase Ultimate Rewards Points review has helped you get a better idea of the variety of options you could have.
+Hopefully, this Chase Ultimate Rewards Points review has helped you better understand the variety of options you could have.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.